oubiwann/lxml/README.md

 #### ``get-in`` [&#x219F;](#table-of-contents)

-[NOTE: this function is currrently getting updated to use the new output format]

 The utillity function ``rcrly:get-in`` is inspired by the Clojure ``get-in`` function, but in this case, tailored to work with the rcrly results which have been converted from XML to LFE/Erlang data structures.
 With a single call, you